 Beginner Alternative: Start in the push-up position and alternate lifting your feet up off the ground a few inches with a straight leg and hold each rep for a few seconds.
 As you make progress, start to bend your knee slightly and bring it towards your elbow.

 4. Side Plank Swipers

 Beginner Alternative: Work on a simple side plank hold while contracting the hips towards the floor and back up in a “side crunch.”
-Remember to try and keep the hips elevated off the floor the whole time.
-Then work on the arm extension portion by itself before combining the two into a full contraction.
+It’s best to try and keep the hips elevated off the floor the whole time then work on the arm extension portion by itself before combining the two into a full contraction.

 5. Single-Leg Toe Touches

-For more no-equipment workouts you can do at home, head to DailyBurn.com to try it free for 30 days.
+For the best no-equipment workouts you can do at home, head to DailyBurn.com to try it free for 30 days.